Eazox/eazozx-social/README.md

 #### Commit and Push
 When working on a feature make sure to commit and push your changes to the remote branch as often as possible.
 * This assures that your commits are small and manageable.

 * Additionally, in the event of the system failure or any random that affects your local code, you will have a fairly recent backup of your code in the remote branch.

+* Additionally, in the event of system failure or any random that affects your local code, you will have a fairly recent backup of your code in the remote branch.

+* Additionally, in the event of system failure or any random that affects your local code, you will have a fairly recent backup of your code in the remote branch.